Sega 3D Reprint Archives

-Sega 3D Reprint Archives (セガ3D復刻アーカイブス, Sega 3D Fukkoku Ākaibusu) is a trilogy of video game compilations for Nintendo 3DS developed by M2 and published by Sega.
-The compilations each feature enhanced versions of older Sega games with added stereoscopic 3D, most of which had previously been released individually on 3DS as 3D Classics.
+is a trilogy of video game compilations for Nintendo 3DS developed by M2 and published by Sega.
+The compilations each feature enhanced versions of older Sega games with added stereoscopic 3D, most of which had previously been released individually on 3DS under the label, known outside of Japan as 3D Classics.

 Development

 Games in the series were developed by M2.
 Many of the Sega 3D Classics are remakes of games that originally used Sega's "Super Scaler" technology, which created a pseudo-3D effect by rapidly rotating and scaling large numbers of sprites.

 Some of the Sega 3D Classics provide options that try to emulate the arcade experience, such as option to enable motion controls or show the screen tilt in games like After Burner II and Super Hang-On.
 3D Sonic the Hedgehog allows players to switch between the Japanese and international versions of the game.
 Some Sega 3D Classics introduce new features altogether, such as "Super Dolphin" invincibility mode in Ecco the Dolphin and the Spin Dash in Sonic the Hedgehog (which is a technique originally introduced in Sonic the Hedgehog 2).

 The cover artwork for the collections was illustrated by Pokémon character designer Ken Sugimori.